 You also get a zero-log VPN client in the annual plan for that extra mile of encryption.
 While UsenetServer is not the best deal for Usenet veterans, it is a solid choice for beginners dipping their toes in the world of Usenet.
 And if you are still unsure, have a go at the 14-day free trial to get a better feel of the feature set of this Usenet provider.

-- no data and download speed restrictions
+- No data or download speed restrictions

-- zero-log VPN client
+- Free zero-log VPN access included

 - Only 20 connections